ikelaiah/threadpool-fp/README.md

 > `Shutdown` to close admission before draining.
 Tasks and `OnError` callbacks
 > also have no automatic execution deadline; add cancellation or
 > application-level timeouts where needed.

+Task handles and batches do not retain their pool.
+They may be kept after a pool is freed, because pool destruction drains accepted work first.

 ## Error handling